-3.1 Active class participation and ad hoc written assignments

-3.2 Curriculum Project
+- 3.1 Active class participation and ad hoc written assignments......25% - 3.2 Curriculum Project

 This will be based on an area of study in the class where each student will prepare a curriculum proposal - practical in nature - which could be implemented in a school.
-The nature of the project may be specific and situations appropriate so that two objectives may be realized:
+The nature of the project may be specific and situations appropriate so that three objectives may be realized:

 - a.
 Student growth and expertise in the project; and - b.
+A holistic model with integrated learnings which is learner centered and process in nature; and - c.
 A school in which the project could be implemented would benefit from the work and the results.